Karishma – The Miracles of Destiny

-Karishma – The Miracles of Destiny is an Indian television serial which was first broadcast on Sahara One on 25 August 2003 and lasted over 262 episodes ending in October 2004.
+Karishma – The Miracles Of Destiny is an Indian television serial which was first broadcast on Sahara One on 25 August 2003 and lasted over 262 episodes ending in October 2004.
 It starred Karisma Kapoor, Sanjay Kapoor, Arbaaz Khan, Arshad Warsi, Vikas Bhalla, Jugal Hansraj, and Ayub Khan.
-Created by Akashdeep, it was written by Sachin Bhowmick and directed by Anurag Basu.
+Created by Akashdeep Sabir, it was written by Sachin Bhowmick and directed by Anurag Basu.
 The title song was composed by Anu Malik and sung by Sonu Nigam and Sapna Mukherjee.